lethang7794/devops-book/chap-02.md

 [^9]: https://developer.hashicorp.com/packer/integrations/hashicorp/amazon
 [^10]: The amazon-ebs builder builds an AMI by launching an EC2 instance from a source AMI, provisioning that running machine, and then creating an AMI from that machine.
+[^11]:
+    Server templating is a key component to the shift to immutable infrastructure.

+    With server templating tool, if you need to roll out a change, (instead of updating the existing server), you:

+    - create a new image
+    - deploy that image to a new server

+    With server templating,

+    - you're always creating new images
+    - (there's never a reason to read/update/delete)